Skip to content

 2. Click on the Search icon and enter LDC pricing products in the search bar.

-3. Double-click on the LDC pricing products in the search result to open the LDC pricing products screen. ldc_pricing_product
+3. Double-click the LDC pricing products from the search result to open the LDC pricing products screen.

-4. The LDC pricing products screen is divided into two sections:
+4. The LDC pricing products screen has two sections:

-The LDC selection displays the already configured LDC pricing product details.
+1. LDC selection: This section displays the already configured LDC pricing product details.

-1. Select the LDC from the drop-down list.
+1. From the LDC selection section, select the LDC from the dropdown.

-2. Enable the Filter by effective dates option and specify the desired date range.
+2. Enable the Filter by effective dates option and select the date range.

-3. To find existing LDC records, enter the LDC name in the Search string field.
+3. To find existing LDC pricing product records, enter the relevant characters or name in the Search string field.

-4. Click on Load product details to proceed.
+4. Click Load product details to fetch the existing LDC pricing product data.

 Fields Description